nh6574/JokerDisplay/README.md

 _For information on all the Jokers, please refer to the [examples document](examples/README.md)_ (it's a bit outdated but gives you a general idea)

-## Future Improvements and Known Issues

-- Blueprint and Brainstorm should display the information of the Joker they're copying.
-- Loyalty Card updates the multiplier at the same time you play the last hand it's active in so it displays X1 instead of X4 like it should.
-- Some jokers starts on +0 on a reload.
-(Clicking on something fixes it)
-- Some cards might not update properly when Vampire is used on a Stone Card.
-- Matador doesn't calculate if the current hand triggers the Boss ability.
-- If you sell Oops!
-All 6s other Jokers affected by it won't reload.
-- Some Jokers display nothing when maybe they should (feel free to suggest).
-- I've tried to use native Balatro terms for localization but some Jokers might display information in English.
-- Text can get a bit tiny when there's too much information.
-- UI might be crappy in some places (or all places).
-- Held Planet cards could display their multiplier if the player has the Observatory voucher.

 Feel free to [open an issue](https://github.com/nh6574/JokerDisplay/issues) for suggestions or bug reports.

 ## Mod Support